Thepowerofagod/Blue-Team/README.md

   - Grsecurity

 ## Security Through Isolation and Compartmentalization
+Dual Boot
+There is no real isolation in the file system with dual boot.

 Physical Security Domains
 Physical Separation provides the highest level of security and privacy.